jm179796/SEPR/docs/_build/html/_sources/Req1-risks.txt

     40. A button in the corner which leads to the pause menu (19)

+Risk: players may not understand elements of the HUD

+Alternative/mitigation: use a combination of visual design, an in-game tutorial and tooltips if necessary to describe the HUD sufficiently

 17. **Players should be able to select tiles using the control scheme described in point [5] and plant available Roboticons onto them through tool-tip menus bound to each tile**

-    41. A tile’s tooltip will describe/present the following (provided they own it)
+    41. A tile’s tooltip will describe/present the following (Provided they own it)

         38. *The type of tile that it is; The type of resources that can be gained from it; what kind of Roboticon is working on it (if one’s working on the tile at all); options to assign or withdraw Roboticons from each tile and an option to upgrade the Roboticon working on the tile*